 Obstetric anesthetists are doctors who manage pain relief during and after labor by administering medication that numbs an area of your body.
 For example, the obstetric anesthetist may give a woman in labor an epidural.

-Perinatologists are obstetrician-gynecologists who specialist in high-risk pregnancies.
+Perinatologists are obstetrician-gynecologists who specialize in high-risk pregnancies.
 Also called maternal-fetal medicine specialists.

 Placenta previa is when the placenta is covering all or part of the cervix.
 The baby is not able to pass through the cervix for delivery.
 It can cause bleeding and requires a cesarean delivery.